nashpaz123/noTrafficKeycloak/README.md

 - **Port 30080**: HTTP NodePort (for testing HTTP redirect)
 - **Port 30443**: HTTPS NodePort (primary access point)

 **Note**: The NodePorts (30080 and 30443) are the actual ports that need to be accessible.
+Minikube tunnel (started automatically by setup.sh) makes these ports available on the host interface.
 If your security group only allows 80 and 443, you'll need to add rules for:
 - Inbound TCP port 30080 from 0.0.0.0/0
 - Inbound TCP port 30443 from 0.0.0.0/0